prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 and open source software.

 Last year's GSoC work helped me to present a talk at FOSDEM 2017 and Ruby Conf India 2017.
 I got active in the Indian Ruby Community.
-This year, I have been invited as a speaker to Ruby World Conference 2017, Matsue, Japan.
+Recently, I have been invited as a speaker to Ruby World Conference 2017, Matsue, Japan to talk on "GPU computing with Ruby".

 I plan to continue contributing to open source, strive for improving my skills, and help new programmers contribute to FOSS.
 I would be glad if I could mentor students next year for upcoming GSoCs.